BAJAJ BROKING

 How Does Pair Trading Work?

-• Betting on the Spread
+• Go long on the underperforming security.

 How to Select Stocks for Pair Trading?